sandorex/arcam/README.md

 ### Custom Container Image
 Making a custom container image is same as for any other container, to take full advantage of box keep following things in mind:
 - Install `sudo` for nicer experience
-- Any executable files in `/init.d` will be executed on start of the container as the user, you can use `sudo` (may not be installed in some images) or `su` for root access
+- Any executable files in `/init.d` will be executed on start of the container as the user, you can use `sudo` or `su` for root access
-- Put dotfiles in `/etc/skel` which will be copied to user home on start, note that it will not be used if `--dotfiles` flag is used
+- Put dotfiles in `/etc/skel` which will be copied to user home on start, note that it may be overriden at runtime using flags
 - All data inside the container (not counting mounts) will be deleted when container stops, to add caching or presistant data use a named volume

-For inspiration, or just an example take a look at [my container](https://github.com/sandorex/config/tree/master/boxes) with all languages i use and neovim preinstalled with my dotfiles
+For examples you can take a look at [my container](https://github.com/sandorex/config/tree/master/boxes) with neovim and all LSPs preinstalled

 ### Comparison to Other Tools
 #### Toolbox / Distrobox